Alaydriem/streamfly/README.md

 ./target/debug/examples/sub
 ```

-- publish a stream, and then write data
+- publish a stream to that channel, and then write data on the stream

 ```rust
 let (stream_id, mut writer) = client.open_stream(CHANNEL).await?;